Gopal Sankaranarayanan: Career

 Sankaranarayanan started his career assisting senior advocate K. K. Venugopal (former Attorney-General for India).
 He assisted in drafting the Constitution of the Kingdom of Bhutan.
 In April 2019, Sankaranarayanan was appointed as a Senior Advocate of the Supreme Court.
-His legal practice involves a significant amount of pro bono work and public interest litigation, addressing issues such as electoral independence, right to water, marital rape, man-animal conflict, clean air in India, and tree protection.
+His legal practice involves a significant amount of pro bono work and public interest litigation, addressing issues such as electoral independence, right to water, marital rape, human-animal conflict, clean air in India, and tree protection.

 Sankaranarayanan served as a special counsel for the Central Bureau of Investigation (CBI) and the Enforcement Directorate (ED) in various cases, including those related to the 2G Scam.
 In 2014, Dr.Subramanian Swamy vs Director, CBI & Anr, Gopal successfully advocated before the Supreme Court for the invalidation of Section 6-A of the Delhi Special Police Establishment Act, which provided discriminatory protection from prosecution to specific categories of public servants.

 In the Shreya Singhal case, Sankaranarayanan's legal arguments played a key role in the nullification of both Section 66-A of the Information Technology Act, 2000 and Section 118 of the Kerala Police Act.

 Sankaranarayanan is a co-founder and executive member of Care For Air, an independent volunteer organization, which he founded for raising awareness about clean air in the National Capital Region.
 In 2015, he filed a petition on behalf of three infants in the Supreme Court.
 This led to the urgent adoption of BS-VI compliance by the Government of India, bypassing the BS-V norms.
 In November 2021, Sankaranarayanan wrote an open letter to the judges of the Supreme Court, calling for a thorough hearing on the issue of air pollution.

 In September 2019, NLSIU students ended their protest after Sankaranarayanan served as an emissary to the Chief Justice of India, resolving issues regarding the non-appointment of the new Vice-Chancellor.

 He provided pro bono representation for Rajiv Gandhi Assassination case convict A. G. Perarivalan for 6 years, resulting in his release from the Supreme Court in May 2022.
 Some of the politicians he has represented in court include Suvendu Adhikari, Omar Abdullah and Mahua Moitra.
 He was part of various notable cases concerning Entry of women to Sabarimala, institutional reservations, and the validity of the Aadhaar scheme.

 He has served as the spokesperson of the Bar Council of India and as the Convenor of the All India Bar Examination.